 All jurisdictions supported the inclusion of the above data elements and concepts in the AODTS-NMDS, on the condition that a phased uptake of the revised data set be adopted.
 The uptake process began on 1 July 2001 and all jurisdictions agreed to comply by 1 July 2002.
-Closed treatment episodes will be the unit of measurement used by all jurisdictions for the 2004-05 collection period.
+Closed treatment episodes are the unit of measurement used by all jurisdictions for the 2005-06 collection period.